Turkey issues travel warning to Europe after protests - ExBulletin

 - Turkey issues travel warning to Europe after protests

-- Indonesian President Joko Widodo confident ASEAN will remain relevant amid global crisis

-- Guinness, MTN, Access Holdings and others send stock market down 0.18%

-- Boris Johnson: Britain will be sucked back into EU orbit again if Labor takes over
+- Boris Johnson claims UK would be ‘sucked into EU orbit’ under Labor